codefoster/iot-workshop/instructions.md

 Now go to your Azure Portal and get your `iothubowner` shared access policy connection string.

+{ image }

-Now log in to IoT Hub Explorer using...
+Now log in to IoT Hub Explorer using that connection string like this...

 ```
 iothub-explorer login '<connection string>'
 ```

-And finally, you can register a device using...
+And finally, you can register a device...

 ```
 iothub-explorer create '<device id>'
 ```

 ## Writing the Device Code
 Now we need to write some code to send to our RP3.
-This code needs to...
+First we need to set up our project, and then we'll write the code by following these steps...

+1. Connecting to the RP3's GPIO system
+1. Connecting to Our IoT Hub
+1. Talking to GPIO
-1. take a picture
+1. Taking a Picture
-1. cog the picture
+1. Analyzing the Image with Cognitive Services
-1. send the results to IoT Hub
+1. Sending the Results to IoT Hub

+Different IoT devices are capable of running different kinds of code.
+Lower level devices force you to write a very constrained version of C. Some run C# or Python or JavaScript.
+The latter choices are nice because you can work with the same kind of code on your host machine as on your device.

+Theoretically it would be possible to even run the same code on both, except that devices tend to have a number of hardware interfaces (the GPIO pins for instance) that our host machines don't have.

 We're going to use TypeScript for this workshop because...